mdjmplugin/mobile-dj-manager/readme.txt

 	* **Tweak**: New mdjm.css file.
 Can be customised for front end
 	* **Tweak**: Added content filters for emailing and printing the event playlist
 	* **Tweak**: Cleaner directory structure
+	* **Tweak**: Don't restrict access to JetPack and don't hide WP menus for MDJM roles.
+Caused some conflicts with other plugins

 = 1.2.7.5 =